Texas Children's Hospital: Research

 Also at TMC, The Baylor College of Medicine and Texas Children's also operate the nation's only Children's Nutrition Research Center, a United States Department of Agriculture facility that researches the nutritional needs of pregnant women, nursing women, children, teens, and young adults.

 The hospital operates several research centers, including the David Center, which was established in 1984 to honor David Vetter, the twelve-year-old also known as the "Bubble Boy," who died of a rare immune-system disorder.
 The David Center is dedicated solely to treating immunological-deficiency diseases, especially those involving the development of cancer.

 Adult programs

 In addition to their pediatric specialties, Texas Children's Hospital serves adults through a couple of their nationally recognized programs.
 Texas Children's Hospital has one of the largest adult congenital heart disease programs in the U.S., and recently opened up a 16-bed inpatient unit to care for adults with congenital heart disease (legacy tower).

 Additionally, it houses the 106-bed Texas Children's Hospital - Pavilion for Women, providing gynecological and maternity care for women of all ages.

 In the wake of the COVID-19 pandemic, Texas Children's Hospital opened up their units to adult patients of all ages to reduce the load on adult hospitals in the area.
 Texas Children's Hospital accepted adults – both those who had COVID-19, and those that tested negative but were in the hospital for unrelated reasons.

+The state-mandated detransition clinic established in 2026 covers and adds to the furnished list anyone who previously received transgender care under the age of 21, including those who were adults at the time or have since become adults.